MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/installation/windows.md

 The following are required for installing Visual Studio tools for Xamarin:

 1. Windows 7 or higher.

-2. Visual Studio 2017 (Community, Professional, or Enterprise).

-3. Xamarin for Visual Studio.
+1. Xamarin Tools for Visual Studio.

 Note that Xamarin cannot be used with Express editions of Visual Studio due to lack of plug-in support.